Students from Rosa Parks Elementary

 Thank you for your generous support of Oregon Children’s Theatre!

-Just under 10,000 students from 130 schools in Oregon and Southwest Washington attended a school performance of Duck for President.
-OCT provided full scholarships to 691 students and partial scholarships to 521 students.
-We offered teachers a free professional development workshop with OCT’s Technical Director and invited them to attend a complimentary performance to preview the play before bringing their classes.
+Just under 16,000 students from ---- schools in Oregon and Southwest Washington have attended or will attend a school performance of The Lion, The Witch and The Wardrobe..
+OCT provided full scholarships to 1091 students and partial scholarships to 1123 students.
+Teachers were offered a free professional development workshop in which they were able to observe a working tech rehearsal and have a Q&A session with the OCT production staff.

 Seeing live theater is always a powerful experience for young people, and for many school audience members, it’s the only live arts experience they’ll have all year.
 Fan mail from students emphasizes the impact: “it was super fantastical—my favorite part was the whole thing.”
 “I did not want to leave, it was a blast.”
 Feedback from teachers illustrates that live theater is not only fun and engaging—it strengthens students’ appreciation of reading and language arts: “my students could not stop talking about [the play].
 They were comparing their favorite parts, talking about what was funniest, and comparing it to the book.”

-Duck for President offered great opportunities to connect the arts to civics education and the 2012 election.
 One of OCT’s goals as an organization is to provide school audiences with curriculum connections and opportunities for learning beyond students’ trip to the theater.
 Providing teachers with free resources is one of the ways that OCT deepens student experiences.
 Teachers receive complimentary tickets to preview performances and also attend backstage tours with OCT’s technical director.
 Each production also has a free teacher resource guide filled with discussion starters, activities tied to educational standards and learning goals, and reading resources provided by the Multnomah County Library.
-Duck’s quest for the presidency isn’t entirely filled with pure intentions, but it does provide ample room for discussion about what makes a good leader and citizen, fairness and democratic process, and how to achieve big change on the grassroots level—topics that directly connect to social sciences educational standards for primary grades.

-Please feel free to contact us if we can provide any additional information about Duck for President or Oregon Children's Theatre’s educational services for disadvantaged schools.
+Please feel free to contact us if we can provide any additional information about The Lion, The Witch and The Wardrobe or Oregon Children's Theatre’s educational services for disadvantaged schools.
 Thank you again for your support!